-Assuming y is the current input signal, c is the previous cell state, and h is the previous output signal from an lstm function.
+Assuming y is the current incoming signal, c is the previous cell state, and h is the previous outgoing signal from an lstm function.
 Each of y, c and h has n\units channels.
 Most typical preparation of x is: